Eeeeeshaaa/admybrand-assignment/README.md

 # admybrand-assignment
+A responsive, modern analytics dashboard built with Next.js 14, Chakra UI for styling, and Recharts for data visualization.
+The dashboard displays line, bar, and pie charts along with KPIs like revenue and user growth.
+Includes potential for AI-powered insights and automated reporting.

 AI Usage Report
 1. Project Overview:
 -Built an interactive dashboard using Next.js with UI powered by Chakra UI.